 - Choose brinjals which does not have any tiny holes around its surface.
 It should be firm on touch but not very hard.
 Its skin should be tender and glowing.

 - It’s very difficult to peel skin of uncooked brinjal.
 Make sure to cook it evenly until skin turns charred.

 - If tamarind paste is not available, then use same amount of lemon juice.

-- Add 1 medium chopped tomato for variation, it gives very good texture to this Andhra pachadi.
+- Add 1 chopped onion and 1 medium chopped tomato while preparing tempering for variation, it gives very good texture to this Andhra pachadi.